XtremeCmd/python-mini-projects/README.md

 # python-mini-projects
-“A collection of small Python projects built while learning Python, OOP, and Data Science.”
+“A collection of small Python projects built while learning Python, OOP, and DSA.”

 -1.Daily Expense Calulator:- This project calculates all your daily expenses, it uses these topics 1. variables 2. data types 3. input and output 4. basic operations.